Postdoctoral Fellows Program

 Application and Eligibility

-• Two Letters of Reference that do not come from prospective mentors will be required.
-These will also be automatically solicited by the application portal.
+- One letter of reference that does not come from prospective mentors will be required.
+This will also be automatically solicited by the application portal.

-• Applicants must hold a Ph.D at the time the appointment begins, and appointments typically begin the following semester.
+- Applicants must hold a Ph.D at the time the appointment begins.

 Questions about the program should be directed to bplazzaro@cornell.edu.